What is it that makes a city stand out from the crowd?

 Nieuwe Luxor Theatre

 Another of the best forms of architecture in Rotterdam is the Nieuwe Luxor Theatre; known for its majestic and bold red façade.
-In fact, it has been previously named the most beautiful theatre in the Netherlands.
+It has been previously named the most beautiful theatre in the Netherlands.
+A country that truly belongs in the fun countries list.

 The combination of staircases, velvet seats, and scarlet decor accents tie the whole structure together to surround its visitors in a welcoming and cozy atmosphere; everything needed to enjoy a night at the theatre.

 All in all, Rotterdam is one of the best places to visit for an interactive, architectural journey.
 And these are only nine of the best architecture and design attractions in the city, but there are many, many more left for you to discover.
-Enjoy!
+Get ready to explore all the architectural gems this city has on offer, book your accommodation in Rotterdam, and enjoy your trip!